Korea, Republic of

 Transparency of the Regulatory System

 Business regulation in the ROK often lacks empirical cost-benefit analysis or impact assessment on the basis of scientific and data-driven assessment because regulations are finalized without sufficient stakeholder consultation or passed by the National Assembly without a regulatory impact assessment.
 When ministries draft regulations, they must submit their RIA to the Regulatory Reform Committee for its determination on whether the regulation restricts rights or imposes excessive duties.
-These RIAs are usually not publicly available for comment, and public comments received by regulators are not made public.
+These RIAs are usually not publicly available for comment, and comments received by regulators are not made public.
+The ROK’s public finances and debt obligations are generally quite transparent, and the ROKG has proactively improved in this area in recent years.
+Some concerns regarding debt related to state-owned enterprises and pseudo-government debt remain, however.

 International Regulatory Considerations